PouceHeure/blog/content/projects/project_pouco2000.md

 roslaunch pouco2000_ros release.launch
 ```

-Launch monitor (optional):
+Optional: launch monitor:

 ```bash
 roslaunch pouco2000_ros monitor.launch
 ```

 ## Documentation

-The package includes Doxygen documentation generated via CMake:
+Doxygen documentation can be generated with:

 ```bash
 catkin build
 ```

-Docs will be located in each package’s `doc/` folder.
+The documentation will be available in each package’s `doc/` directory.